elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 ## Training and Cost Function

+The training function is to define the parameter vector $\theta$ so that the model estimates high probabilities for positive instances and low probabilities for negative instances (y = 1 and y = 0).
+The cost function can be expressed by the equation:

 ```math
 c(\theta) =